After your operation

-It may take several months to a year to fully recover from pancreatic cancer surgery.
+Recovering from pancreatic surgery takes time and you will probably feel very weak after your operation.
+It may take several months to a year to fully recover.
 This will be different for each person.

 What's in the 'Surgery for pancreatic cancer' section?

 You will be in the intensive care unit (ICU) or high dependency unit (HDU) for the first 24–48 hours.
 This is so that the nurses can monitor you closely.